-With major funding from the Trust and PetSmart Charities, six local animal welfare groups, comprising the Alliance for Companion Animals, participate in Fix.Adopt.Save.: Altered Tails Barnhart Clinic, Animal Defense League of Arizona (ADLA), Arizona Animal Welfare League & SPCA, Arizona Humane Society, HALO Animal Rescue, Maricopa County Animal Care and Control and Phoenix Animal Care Coalition (PACCC911).
+With major funding from the Trust, seven local animal welfare groups, comprising the Alliance for Companion Animals, participate in Fix.Adopt.Save.: Altered Tails Barnhart Clinic, Animal Defense League of Arizona (ADLA), Arizona Animal Welfare League & SPCA, Arizona Humane Society, HALO Animal Rescue, Maricopa County Animal Care and Control and Phoenix Animal Care Coalition (PACCC911).

 Since 2012, the Trust has invested $12,120,950 in animal welfare in Arizona.